-A universe in spontaneous interaction between the image and the sound material, born from the meeting between the musicians of the Blast trio and the drawers Benjamin Flao and Coline Llobet.
+A universe in spontaneous interaction between the image and the sound material, born from the meeting between the musicians of the Blast trio and the drawer Benjamin Flao.

 Both theatrical and unpredictable, this concert is at the crossroads of different musical genres (jazz, rock, pop and electronic music) and directly inspired by the drawing.

 The stories are told by the music put in image for a universal and all accessible show.

 "There is a form of music in the simple act of putting a black line in the middle of a blank page"

 Benjamin Flao - ActuaBD

 "The young, mixed and enthusiastic public has been subjugated: a real sound and visual experience!"